ingef/conquery/backend/src/main/java/com/bakdata/conquery/sql/conversion/cqelement/aggregation/sql_date_aggregation.md

-# TODO FINISH EXPLANATION AFTER WE KNOW HOW TO HANDLE VALUES WITH EMPTY RANGES

 # SQL date aggregation

 When joining multiple nodes with their respective validity date ranges, we need to aggregate these dates.